Automatic Test Pattern Generation for Robust Quantum Circuit Testing: Preliminaries

 \subsection{Test Patterns for Single-Fault Quantum Circuits}

-The above discussion considers gate-level discrimination, which only involves a small sub-system.
-Now we move on to consider how to distinguish the fault-free circuit and a faulty circuit.
-It is impractical to solve the optimization problem (\ref{opt_input}) for the whole circuit due to the exponential growth of dimension.
-Instead, we should locally solve the discrimination problem for \(U_i\) and \(U'_i\), where the dimension is \(2^m\) in which \(m\) is the number of qubits involved in gates \(U_i\) and \(U'_i\) and is generally small (say, a single qubit or two qubits).
-Then we can simply propagate the fault excitation signal and fault effect (\textit{i.e.}, state \(\ketbra{\psi}{\psi}\) and measurement \(\{\ketbra{\omega}{\omega},\ketbra{\omega'}{\omega'}\}\) obtained in Subsection \ref{discriminate-gates}) to the beginning and end of the circuit respectively.
-Formally, we have:
+The above discussion considers gate-level discrimination.
+Now we move on to consider the circuit-level discrimination between the faulty and fault-free circuits.
+It is impractical to solve the optimization problem (\ref{opt_input}) at the full-circuit level due to the high computational complexity.
+Specifically, it requires \(O(d\cdot N^3)\) arithmetic operations to first compute the matrix representing the whole circuit, and then \(O(N^3)\) arithmetic operations to solve the optimization problem (\ref{opt_input}), where \(d\) is the number of gates and \(N=2^n\) is the dimension of the whole quantum system.
+Nevertheless, since there is at most one faulty gate in the circuit (single-fault assumption, see Section \ref{sec-5231621}), we can locally solve the discrimination problem for the faulty and fault-free gates at the fault site, which generally act on a small sub-system (say, a single qubit or two qubits), obtaining the results \(\ket{\psi},\ket{\omega},\ket{\omega'}\) as in Equations (\ref{opt_input}) and (\ref{opt_meas}).
+Then we propagate the fault excitation signal \(\ket{\psi}\) and fault effect \(\ket{\omega}/\ket{\omega'}\) to the beginning and end of the circuit respectively.
+Formally, we have: \begin{proposition} If quantum state \(\rho\) and measurement \(\{M,I-M\}\) satisfy the following conditions:

-\begin{proposition} If quantum state \(\rho\) and projective measurement \(M\) satisfies the following conditions: for some projection $Q$ on the state space of the qubits that are not in gates $U_i$ and $U'_i$, then they are optimal as the input state and the measurement at the end of circuit for detecting the fault. \end{proposition}
+where \(\sqsubseteq\) is the Loewner order and $Q$ is some projection on the state space of the qubits that are not in gates $U_i$ and $U'_i$, then \(\rho\) and \(\{M,I-M\}\) are optimal state and measurement at the primary input and output for distinguishing between faulty and fault-free circuits, i.e., optimal in test time complexity. \end{proposition}

-We call a pair $(\rho,M)$ of input state $\rho$ and measurement $M$ satisfying conditions (\ref{opt-cio}) a test pattern of CUT $C$ with respect to faulty version $C_i$.
-For simplicity, we can choose test pattern \((\rho,M)\) defined by
+We call the pair $(\rho,M)$ satisfying constraints (\ref{opt-cio}) a test pattern of CUT $C$ with respect to its faulty version $C_i$.
+Note that unlike the optimization problem in previous section, there is flexibility in defining the optimal test pattern.
+This is because the parts of system other than the fault site can be arbitrary without affecting optimality.
+However, for simplicity, we can choose the test pattern \((\rho,M)\) to be

-In particular, \(Q=I\) (the idenity operator on the state space of the qubits that are not in $U_i$ and $U'_i$) is a practical choice for computational efficiency.
-This is because $I$ is invariant under any gate $U_j$; that is \(U_jIU_j^\dag=I\).